-In Felicity Hayes-McCoy's series of books, which are written in the heartwarming style of bestselling authors like Maeve Binchy, there is nothing ordinary about ordinary people.
+In Felicity Hayes-McCoy's series of books, which are written in the heartwarming style of bestselling authors like Maeve Binchy, there is nothing ordinary about ordinary people

-Now she wonders if instead of being a figure of respect she is really just a figure of fun in the town, the marked woman with the philandering husband, a local joke.
+But now she wonders if instead of being a figure of respect she is really just a figure of fun in the town, the marked woman with the philandering husband, a local joke.

 You probably know her type, wounded but still determined, afraid to let anyone too close lest they see the real scale of her struggles.
 Hayes-McCoy makes Hanna a believable woman of the middle years, not a sainted paragon that would strain your credulity.